mlcommons/mlcube/docs/getting-started/hello-world.md

 mlcube_docker configure --mlcube=. --platform=platforms/docker.yaml
 ```
 The Docker runner will build a docker image for the Hello World cube.
 In general, this step is optional and is only
-required when MLCube needs to be rebuild.
+required when MLCube needs to be rebuilt.
 This can happen when users change implementation files and want to
 re-package their ML project into MLCube.
 In other situations, MLCube runners can auto-detect if
 `configure` command needs to be run before running a MLCube task.